RalphAS/PseudospectraView.jl/README.md

 The graphical user interface is based on [QML.jl](https://github.com/barche/QML.jl).
 Install that and make sure it works first.

 The current version of this package requires Plots.jl.
-The PyPlot backend for Plots is supported; support for the GR backend is work in progress.
+The GR and PyPlot backends for Plots are supported.

 Install [Pseudospectra.jl](https://github.com/RalphAS/Pseudospectra.jl); this
 must be done manually, pending registration.